itsme2417/PolyMind/README.md

 The web parts (HTML, JS, CSS, and Flask) are written entirely by Mixtral.

 Note: The python interpreter is intentionally delayed by 5 seconds to make it easy to check the code before its ran.
+Note: When making multiple function calls simultaneously, only one image can be returned at a time.
+For instance, if you request to generate an image of a dog using comfyui and plot a sine wave using matplotlib, only one of them will be displayed.

 ## Installation
 1. Clone the repository: `git clone https://github.com/yourusername/polymind.git`